speechly/docs/content/design-philosophy/_index.md

 # [Chapter 4: Recovering from Mistakes](/design-philosophy/mitigate-fails/)
 - Show the text transcript
 - Fail fast
-- Use touch for corrections
+- Enable corrections both verbally and by using touch
-- Offer an alternative way to get the task done without voice
+- Offer an alternative way to complete the task